TV and copyright licences

 Check what type of licence you need and pay online on the TV Licensing website.

 Find more about TheMusicLicence and how much it will cost on the PPL PRS website.

-Find out which licences you need to show films.
-You can also call Filmbank Media on 020 7984 5965 or email firstname.lastname@example.org.
+Find out which licences you need to show films on the Filmbank Media website, call 020 7984 5965 or email email@example.com.